GeoX-Lab/FALSE/README.md

 ## Acknowledgement
-We would like to thank the [VISSL](https://github.com/facebookresearch/vissl) and [MMSegmentation](https://github.com/open-mmlab/mmsegmentation) for its self-supervised project.
+We would like to thank the [VISSL](https://github.com/facebookresearch/vissl) and [MMSegmentation](https://github.com/open-mmlab/mmsegmentation) for its open-source project.

 ## Citation
 If our repo is useful to you, please cite our published paper as follow: